disqus/gutter/README.rst

 Arguments
 =========

-The first step in your usage of ``chimera-client`` should be to define your Arguments that you will be checking switches against.
+The first step in your usage of ``chimera`` should be to define your Arguments that you will be checking switches against.
 An "Argument" is an object which understands the business logic and object in your system (users, requests, etc) and knows how to validate, transform and extract variables from those business objects for ``Switch`` conditions.

 The only requirements of arguments are: